Unsung Cities | Köln, Germany

 As much as I relished my chance to have a flaneur’s forage, I felt kind of lonely staying in Cologne.
 It’s a romantic city and one that I think that is best discovered as part of a couple.

-Grand cathedrals and Quaint cafes, scoops of ice cream and wafts of perfumed air – I reckon it Cologne would make an ideal destination for Valentine’s Day (which is why I chose it as the Unsung City to feature near the end of January) or a detailed romantic rendevous in April or May when the city sheds its winter coat and blooms in floral colours.
+With its grand cathedral and quaint cafes, scoops of ice cream and wafts of perfumed air – I reckon Cologne would make an ideal destination for Valentine’s Day (which is why I chose it as the Unsung City to feature near the end of January) or a detailed romantic rendevous in April or May when the city sheds its winter coat and blooms in vibrant floral display.

 Celebrations Continue